Adobe-Marketing-Cloud/aep-sdks-documentation/resources/privacy-and-gdpr.md

 ```

 - *callback* is invoked with the SDK identities as a JSON string.
-- *completionHandler* is nvoked with the SDK identities as a JSON string, or *error* if an unexpected error occurs or the request times out.
+- *completionHandler* is invoked with the SDK identities as a JSON string, or *error* if an unexpected error occurs or the request times out.
 The default timeout is 5000ms.

 #### Example